magento/magento2-page-builder/docs/how-to/how-to-upgrade-content-types.md

 ## How to upgrade your custom content types

-To use this framework for your custom content-type configuration changes, follow these steps:
+To use Page Builder's content upgrade helpers for your own content-type configuration changes, follow these steps:

 1. Set up a new environment that uses a _copy_ of your production data, far away from any real data.